mikeckennedy/fastapi-chameleon/README.md

 The view method should return a `dict` to be passed as variables/values to the template.

 If a `fastapi.Response` is returned, the template is skipped and the response along with status_code and other values is directly passed through.
-This is common for redirect and other error responses not meant for this page template.
+This is common for redirects and error responses not meant for this page template.